This lesson provides an overview on importing your student enrollment data into DnA.

 Site ID is the internal identifier of the site to which the student is enrolled.
 The site ID in this file must align to the site IDs that were originally provided in the sites.txt import file when the system was originally set up.

 Enrollment Start identifies the date that the student was first actively enrolled at the site.
-It is important to note that in Illuminate, the enrollment date should represent the student's first day of activity.
+It is important to note that in DnA, the enrollment date should represent the student's first day of activity.
 If the first in session school date is 09-01-2016, the students Enrollment Start is expected to be 09-01-2016.
 Enrollment dates cannot exist outside of term start and end dates.
 If the provided Enrollment Start pre-dates the session start date as identified in the term setup, the date will default to the term start date.

 Grade Level ID is used to identify a student's grade level.
-Currently, in the import processes, it is expected that the Grade Level ID aligns to Illuminates internal grade level ID sequencing.
+Currently, in the import processes, it is expected that the Grade Level ID aligns to DnAs internal grade level ID sequencing.
 This is frequently confusing and not ideal, however it is how the imports currently work.
 This will be addressed in the future, however, for now it is important to know how the Grade Level IDs should be provided.
 See below in the Common Issues section of this document for more information.

 Academic Year is currently required to identify the academic year to which the student data belongs.
 Generally, after historic data loads and for regular automation, the Academic Year field simply identifies the current academic year.
 The data, as stated in the spec, should be represented as a hyphenated two year range such as: 2016-2017.

 If any of the required fields are not provided or if any of the required fields do not align to the designated field types or values, the entire record will not import.
 Problems with required fields will generate import errors.